yuuki1967/codeql-workshops-staging/cpp/introduction/session-1/codeql-workshop-cpp-bad-overflow-check.md

 To run CodeQL queries on ChakraCore offline, follow these steps:

-1. Install the Visual Studio Code IDE.
-1. Download and install the [CodeQL extension for Visual Studio Code](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/#installing-the-extension).
-Full setup instructions are [here](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/).
-1. Create a new directory and open it in Visual Studio Code.
 1. Download the [ChakraCore database](https://drive.google.com/file/d/1Jhxylk0b6My3P61-nt3_DkHreAXQltWz/view?usp=sharing).
 1. Import the database into Visual Studio Code:
     - Click the **CodeQL** icon in the left sidebar.
     - Place your mouse over **Databases**, and click the archive sign that appears on the right.
     - Choose the database directory on your filesystem.
 1. Create a new directory `bad-overflow-queries` in the Visual Studio Code Explorer view.
-1. Add the file `qlpack.yml` with the following content to the directory `bad-overflow-queries`.
+1. Add the file `qlpack.yml` with the following content to the directory `bad-overflow-queries`.or execute `codeql pack init cpp/bad-overflow-queries -d` under the directory `cpp` .

    ```yaml
    name: bad-overflow-queries